Skip to main content

 Users

-Each organization member has one organization role (Admin, Member, Billing Manager, or a custom role).
-When your organization has custom roles and Assign custom roles to users is enabled (in Settings > Access Management), admins can assign any custom role to individual members.
-Members who have the Member organization role and have not been given an explicit custom role use the organization default role if one is set; otherwise they use the built-in Member role.
+Each organization member has exactly one organization role (Admin, Member, Billing Manager, or a custom role).
+When your organization has custom roles enabled, admins can replace a member’s role with any custom role.
+Members who have the Member organization role and have not been given an explicit custom role receive the baseline permissions defined in Organization-wide role settings.

 Teams